Selling Your Unwanted Jewelry

 So, what to do?
 It can be daunting trying to figure out the best way to liquidate one's own jewelry.
 Who pays a fair price for used jewelry?
 What is a fair price?
 How do you know if you are being properly compensated?
 Do you really want to visit the jeweler who sold you your engagement ring to try and sell it back for cash?
 Maybe you don't even know whether a piece is platinum, white gold, or silver, but you know you would like to be rid of it and receive a fair value for it.

 Allow me to be of service.
 I work with clients to discretely sell their jewelry through my own network of reputable jewelers, on-line dealers, private buyers, estate dealers, and other related companies.
 I will meet with you, inspect each piece of your unwanted jewelry, and discuss its salability.
-Frankly, this is often the most difficult part of the process, so I am addressing it directly, to head off potential disappointment for those who haven't previously been through the process.
+Frankly, this is often the most difficult part of the process, so let's address it directly, to head off potential disappointment.

-Used jewelry is typically bought by an entity that will turn around and sell it as pre-owned jewelry directly to a consumer, or sell it to a jeweler who will sell it to her customers as pre-owned jewelry.
-This entity must mark up the price of the jewelry to make a profit when he or she sells it to a jeweler.
-The jeweler further marks up the jewelry to make a profit on its eventual sale.
+Used jewelry is often purchased by an entity that will turn around and sell it as pre-owned jewelry directly to a consumer, or sell it to a jeweler who will sell it to her customers as pre-owned jewelry.
+This entity must mark up the price of the jewelry to make a profit when she sells it to a jeweler.
+The jeweler further marks up the pieces to make a profit on their eventual sale.
 This is not unfair in any way, and is a standard practice for any business that wishes to make a profit.

-For reference -- and this is a very broad statement -- I tell my clients that if they know the price paid for the piece when it was brand new, they might expect a high return of 25 percent of what was originally spent.
-The condition of the piece, its age, wearability, how fashionable it is, fluctuations in the price of precious metals, and designer cache' can all affect its salability.
-There are definitely exceptions to this scenario, but it's better to have realistic expectations of your potential proceeds than to be expecting an unattainable number.
+For reference -- and this is a very broad statement - I tell my clients that if they know the price paid for a piece when it was brand new, they might expect a high return of 25 percent of what was originally spent.
+The condition of the piece, it's age, wearability, how fashionable it is, fluctuations in the price of precious metals, and designer cache' can all affect its salability.
+There are some definite exceptions to this scenario, but it's better to have realistic expectations of potential proceeds than to be hoping for an unattainable number.

 Contact me for more information about selling your unwanted jewelry.